 - Root Canals (perhaps along with antibiotic treatment): Infected, abscessed or nerve damaged teeth may require a root canal procedure.

 One of the more common oral health issues discovered during scheduled cleanings is decay.
 Your dentist will examine suspect teeth using a dental probe and caries detecting liquid, as well as take an X-ray to determine the extent and exact location of the cavity and decay.

 Once it is determined that a filling is needed, your dentist will advise you of your options for filling and sealing the cavity to prevent further decay and damage to the tooth.
-Based on your medical history, location of the cavity, esthetic needs, biting force, durability, cost, number of visits necessary and your preference, your dentist will decide which filling option is your best option.
-These options include direct composite bonding, amalgam (silver), gold or inlays/onlays created in a dental laboratory, or using in-office CAD/CAM equipment.
+Based on your medical history, location of the cavity, esthetic needs, biting force, durability, cost, number of visits necessary and your preference, your dentist will determine your best filling option, whether that be direct composite bonding, amalgam (silver), gold or inlays/onlays created in a dental laboratory, or using in-office CAD/CAM equipment.

-The dentist begins the dental filling procedure by preparing the tooth and necessary surrounding areas in order to restore the damaged area.
+The dentist begins the procedure by preparing the tooth and necessary surrounding areas in order to restore the decay or damage.
 The decay or damage is removed with a dental hand-piece or laser, and the area is cleansed to remove bacteria or debris before the restoration is completed.

 The first step in performing a composite filling procedure involves isolation of the tooth.
-Tooth isolation is critical in a composite restoration, because it prevents moisture from interfering with the bonding process.
-The bonding procedure requires the placement of various adhesives followed by the composite material, which is then hardened with a special bonding light.
+Tooth isolation is critical in a composite restoration because it prevents moisture from interfering with the bonding process.
+This requires the placement of various adhesives followed by the composite material, which is then hardened with a special bonding light.
 The completed composite restoration is both functional and natural looking.